C. Arnholt Smith

-Conrad Arnholt Smith (aka Conrad Arnholdt Smith) (March 13, 1899 in Walla Walla, Washington – June 8, 1996 in Del Mar, California) was a leading businessman and civic activist in San Diego, California.
+Conrad Arnholt Smith (known as C. Arnholt Smith) (March 13, 1899 in Walla Walla, Washington – June 8, 1996 in Del Mar, California) was an American banker, businessman, civic booster, political fundraiser and felon with prominent ties to San Diego, California.

 Personal life

 Smith was born in Walla Walla, Washington.
-His family fled to San Diego in 1907 when his father faced prison for perjury in a political case.
+His family fled to San Diego in 1907 when his father decided he liked the weather in San Diego.
 Smith grew up poor and never finished high school.
 He became a bank teller, and impressed A.P.
-Giannini, who moved him rapidly up the ranks of the Bank of Italy (now the Bank of America).
+Giannini, who moved him rapidly up the ranks of the Bank of Italy (what later became Bank of America).
 He married his first wife Lois Seaver Smith in 1922.
-He had one son, C. Arnholt Smith Jr. and a daughter, Carol Smith Shannon.
+He had one son, C. Arnholt Smith, Jr., and a daughter, Carol Smith Shannon.
 In the 1970s, he married Maria Helen Alvarez.

 Businessman

-With financial help from his brother in the oil business, Smith bought the United States National Bank in 1933.
-Smith was an entrepreneur with diversified investments, and became the most prominent civic leader in San Diego.
+With financial help from his brother in the oil business, Smith bought the United States National Bank of San Diego in 1933 which grew from modest roots to the largest bank in San Diego and 10th largest in California.
+The bank came with interests in other businesses, notably National Iron Works, which became a prominent ship builder and is today a division of General Dynamics.
+In this way, Smith became not only a banker, but a businessman with diverse interests.
+He became the most prominent civic leader in San Diego.

 He owned the largest bank in the city, had major interests in the tuna industry and real estate, and owned the San Diego Padres of the National League from their inception through 1974.
 Originally, he purchased the minor league Padres of the Pacific Coast League in 1955.
 He was awarded one of two National League expansion franchises slated to start in the 1969 season (along with the Montreal Expos).
 After failing in an attempt to move the Padres to Washington, D.C., he sold the team to McDonald's founder Ray Kroc.

 Smith was a close friend of President Richard M. Nixon, and was with him on election night when Nixon won the presidency in 1968.
 Smith raised a reported $1 million for Nixon's 1968 presidential campaign, including $250,000 from him personally.
 Smith donated $200,000 to his re-election campaign in 1972, but the money was returned because Smith was under investigation by the SEC and IRS.

-Smith was the head of Westgate-California Corporation, a conglomerate which had interests in real estate, seafood canneries, silver mines, and transportation companies.
+Smith's non-bank interests were collected as Westgate-California Corporation, in which his family kept a majority of voting interest.
+Westgate-California had interests in real estate, seafood canneries, silver mines, and transportation companies, including Air California.
 Smith was a major investor in San Diego's third largest industry, tuna.
 When Japan started offering cheaper tuna after 1950, Smith worked to break the union using new technology and Peruvian canneries.